 For More Information

 For more information on ways to comfort your baby, review the Period of PURPLE Crying® program materials that you received at the hospital.
-For mothers that did not give birth at a hospital in British Columbia, you will receive the DVD/booklet package from your public health centre or nurse.
+For mothers that did not give birth at a hospital in British Columbia, you can receive the mobile app/booklet package from your public health centre or nurse.
 To find your local public health authority unit use www2.gov.bc.ca/gov/content/health/about-bc-s-health-care-system/partners/health-authorities/regional-health-authorities.